 The Company has also retained Organic Consultants, Inc. (dba Cascade Chemistry) to produce the active pharmaceutical ingredient ("API") of Ifenprodil.
 Algernon made the decision to scale-up 'current good manufacturing practice' ("cGMP") manufacturing of Ifenprodil to support its IPF and Chronic Cough clinical program.
 The Company has manufactured its first multi-kilogram batch of cGMP material produced.
 Stability testing of the API is on-going.
-The Company filed a pre-IND application with the FDA to seek guidance on the use of Algernon's planned new propriety injectable and slow release formulation.
+The Company filed a pre-IND application with the FDA to seek guidance on the development of Algernon's planned new proprietary injectable and slow release formulations.
+The Company has identified a number of vendors that can manufacture the injectable and slow-release formulations, but the Company has not begun any development work beyond the completion of the manufacturing of its API.
 The FDA advised that for the toxicology program of a new intravenous formulation, a single animal 30-day study would be acceptable.
 The Company's estimated cost of manufacturing of finished product is approximately \$500,000.
+The Company's on-going Phase 2 clinical trial in Australia and New Zealand for IPF and chronic cough utilizes immediate release Ifenprodil finished product ("IRIF"), which is currently approved and available on the market in Japan.
+Even though the IRIF has not been approved for sale in Australia or New Zealand, Algernon received approval to run the IPF and chronic cough clinical trial using the IRIF.
+The decision on what final optimal drug formulation should be developed for any drug that Algernon is investigating, will be decided on an indication by indication basis as each separate clinical trial program progresses.